Zainimran699/Zainimran699/README.md

 ## 👨‍💻 About Me

-I am a Computer Science student and Software Engineering Intern with hands-on experience in full-stack web development.
+I am a Computer Science student with hands-on experience in full-stack web development.

 I enjoy designing and building applications that combine clean user interfaces, secure backend logic, structured databases and reliable deployment workflows.
 I am currently developing university and personal projects using technologies such as **Next.js, React, TypeScript, Node.js, Express, PostgreSQL, Prisma, Supabase, Vercel and Render**.